How To Bet On The Champions League

 In each of the last three seasons, the Top Goalscorer in the Champions League has played for the side who has won the competition, and in the last eight years, the Top Goalscorer title has been shared between messrs Lionel Messi and Cristiano Ronaldo (with Neymar matching their total in the 14/15 season).
 This is something worth bearing in mind when you're looking for goalscorer odds.

 It is worth looking around at the top scorers in other teams too.
 Look at who has the 'easier' groups, who's in good form in their domestic leagues, and look around at the odds available.
 You might just discover a value bet or two.
-Check out Smartbets to compare all the latest odds on Top Goalscorer markets.
+Check odds comparisons site to compare all the latest odds on Top Goalscorer markets.

 Champions League Top Goalscorers